Mon to Sun, 12:00 noon - 3:00 pm

-Tuna and spanner crab tartar
+Yellowfin tuna and spanner crab tartare

-Australian angus tomahawk
+Australian wagyu tomahawk

 Located on the 21st floor of Nathan Road’s The One, Wooloomooloo Prime boasts unbeatable views of Tsim Sha Tsui and Hong Kong island, just one of the restaurant’s many draws.
 Although you might spend your time taking in the cityscape, the interior is equally inviting, offering a rustic-chic dining experience that incorporates woods and warm earth tones.
 With comfortable, plush chairs and ample room between tables, Wooloomooloo Prime is as suitable for a romantic dinner for two as it is for a business wine-and-dine.
 If you’re looking for more privacy, book the restaurant’s private room, which can seat up to12 guests.
 Arrive early to take advantage of the buzzy lounge and outdoor terrace, two more reasons to make the trip over to Tsim Sha Tsui.